 Searching online for recipes will give you tons of recipes.
 Remember…for me to make it, it has to be easy AND delicious!

-Non-Alcoholic Eggnog Recipe Ingredients
+Homemade Eggnog Recipe Ingredients

-Classic, traditional eggnog is made with raw eggs.
-And alcohol.
-Not exactly family-friendly, right? (just in case you do want a boozy batch or two, check out my note below for making spiked eggnog)
+(just in case you do want a boozy batch or two, check out my note below for making spiked eggnog)

-Nutmeg
+Cinnamon and Nutmeg

-If you really love nutmeg, then I highly suggest buying whole nutmeg and grinding it yourself.
+If you really love nutmeg, then I highly suggest buying whole fresh nutmeg and grinding it yourself.
 So much more wonderful nutmeg flavor than store-bought ground nutmeg – yum!

 Eggs